harness/developer-hub/release-notes/chaos-engineering.md

 ### What's new

-* Added support for targetting specific ports when using API Chaos Faults via a new tunable i.e DESTINATION_PORTS (CHAOS-2475)
+* Added support for targeting specific ports when using API Chaos Faults via a new tunable, for example, `DESTINATION_PORTS`.
+(CHAOS-2475)

 * Added support for HTTPs protocol in API Chaos Faults.
 (CHAOS-2145)

 ### Early access

-* Chaos Guard (This feature is currently behind a feature flag named `CHAOS_SECURITY_GOVERNANCE`)
+* Chaos Guard: This feature is currently behind a feature flag named `CHAOS_SECURITY_GOVERNANCE`.
-    - Added support for evaluation of mulitple app labels in when running experiments with multiple target app labels.
+    - Added support for evaluation of mulitple app labels when running experiments with multiple target app labels.
 (CHAOS-2315)

-* Linux Chaos Faults (This feature is currently behind a feature flag named `CHAOS_LINUX_ENABLED`)
+* Linux Chaos Faults: This feature is currently behind a feature flag named `CHAOS_LINUX_ENABLED`.
-    - In linux experiments, sometimes , Resilience Score was showing as 0, although only one probe had failed.
-This was happening because of incorrect propagation of the probe error which led to its misinterpretation as an experimental error rather than a probe failure & it has been fixed now.
+    - In Linux experiments, the Resilience Score was sometimes showing as 0, although only one probe had failed.
+This was happening because of incorrect propagation of the probe error, which led to its misinterpretation as an experimental error rather than a probe failure.
+This issues has been fixed now.
 (CHAOS-2472)

-* Resilience Probes (This feature is currently behind a feature flag named `CHAOS_PROBES_ENABLED`)
+* Resilience Probes: This feature is currently behind a feature flag named `CHAOS_PROBES_ENABLED`.
-    - Enhanced mode selection drawer to show UI according to selected mode by the users.
-(Previously it was showing image indicating SOT for all modes irrespective of selected mode) (CHAOS-1997)
+    - Enhanced mode selection drawer to show the UI according to selected mode by the users.
+Previously it was showing the image indicating SOT for all modes irrespective of the selected mode.
+(CHAOS-1997)

 ### Fixed issues

-* There was an issue where users were getting an error when experiment triggered via pipeline failed to start & there is no notifyID created.
+* There was an issue where users were getting an error when an  experiment triggered via a pipeline failed to start and there is no notifyID created.
 This has been fixed now.
 (CHAOS-2490)

-* Fixed the issue where the topology settings (taint-tolerations, nodeselectors) made in the advanced configuration section during experiment construction were getting applied only to the Argo workflow pods.
-Now, the topology settings are propogated to Chaos Fault Pods as well.
+* Fixed an issue where the topology settings (taint-tolerations, nodeselectors) made in the advanced configuration section during experiment construction were getting applied only to the Argo workflow pods.
+Now, the topology settings are propagated to Chaos Fault Pods as well.
 (CHAOS-2186)

 ### Hotfixes